bazay/ms_shop_server/README.md

 The annotate gem has been implemented in order to clearly display the table columns within each model file.

+**Basket**

+A basket can hold a number of basket items i.e. products

+**Basket Item**

+Facilitates baskets with the ability to store products.
+It's not required by the task, however it may be a good idea to add a `quantity` column to this table to more efficiently manage products within a basket.

 **Product**

 Stores all the information for each product as required by the task.
 An index has been created for the `code` column as the task requires products be searchable by their code and thus is more performant particularly as the product database becomes larger.